Search Our Collections

 About This Site

-The Archives holds over 800 archival fonds and collections, representing mountain culture, and history of the Canadian Rocky Mountains.
-In addition, the Archives and Library holds in trust and provides access to the Luxton fonds from the Eleanor Luxton Foundation.
+Archives and Special Collections hold over 800 archival fonds and collections that represents the culture and history of the Canadian Rocky Mountains.
+The Archives also holds in trust, and provides access to the Luxton family fonds from the Eleanor Luxton Historical Foundation.

 Select one of these links to begin exploring our collection.